 - Scrape paste onto a container and put it in the freezer for four to five hours or overnight, until it is frozen solid.

 - Remove cherimoya from freezer, and use your hands to break it up into pieces.
 Place the frozen pieces in a food processor and process into a thick paste.
 Add a tablespoon or more of water (a bit at a time), until it looks like ice cream.
 Avoid over mixing so it will not melt and become slushy.

 (Adapted from Shockingly Delicious20)

 Cherimoya Fun Facts

-Commercial production of cherimoya fruit is a challenge because of its short shelf-life, persnickety cultivation demands, and time-intensive hand-pollination requirements.
+Commercial production of cherimoya fruit is a challenge because of its short shelf life, cultivation demands and time-intensive hand-pollination requirements.
 But it's worth it!

-However, consume cherimoyas in moderation because they contain fructose, which may be harmful to your health in excessive amounts.
+However, be sure to consume cherimoyas in moderation because they contain fructose, which can be harmful to your health in excessive amounts.